-SERIAL DIGITAL: Digital information that is transmitted in serial form.
-Often used informally to refer to serial digital television signals.
+SERIAL DIGITAL (SDI): Serial Digital Interface a standardised interface for transmitting digital television signals using a coaxial cable in serial form.
+Often used informally to refer to the 4:2:2 sampled standard definition serial digital television signals as specified in SMPTE 259M.

-SMPTE (Society of Motion Picture and Television Engineers): A professional organization that recommends standards for the film and television industries.
+SMPTE: Society of Motion Picture and Television Engineers.
+SMPTE is a professional organisation that recommends standards for the film and television industries.
+Evertz is a sustaining member of this engineering organization.

 SMPTE 125M: The SMPTE standard for bit parallel digital interface for component video signals.
-SMPTE 125M defines the parameters required to generate and distribute component video signals on a parallel interface.
+SMPTE 125M defines the parameters required to generate and distribute component video signals on a parallel interface for 525 line video systems.

-SMPTE 259M: The SMPTE standard for 525 line serial digital component and composite interfaces.
+SMPTE 259M: The SMPTE standard for the serial digital interface for standard definition 10 bit 4:2:2 component and 4Fsc composite interfaces.
+(Often referred to as SDI)